mit-orcd/orcd-docs-edit/docs/software/compile.md

 In many cases, you may need to use external libraries that are not included in the operating system.
 These libraries can be built by you or other develepers and they are saved in non-default locations.
 In this section, we will introduce how to build a program with libraries in non-default locations.

 Let's switch to a new example code.
-We create a file named *use_ctest.c* that reads the following:
+We create a source code named *use_ctest.c* that reads the following:
 ```
 #include <stdio.h>
 #include "ctest.h"